 - law (n.)

-- Old English lagu (plural laga, comb. form lah-) "law, ordinance, rule, regulation; district governed by the same laws;" also sometimes "right, legal privilege," from Old Norse *lagu "law," collective plural of lag "layer, measure, stroke," literally "something laid down or fixed," from Proto-Germanic *lagam "put, lay," from PIE root *legh- "to lie, lay" (see lay (v.)).
+- Old English lagu (plural laga, comb. form lah-) "ordinance, rule prescribed by authority, regulation; district governed by the same laws;" also sometimes "right, legal privilege," from Old Norse *lagu "law," collective plural of lag "layer, measure, stroke," literally "something laid down, that which is fixed or set" from Proto-Germanic *lagam "put, lay," from PIE root *legh- "to lie, lay" (see lay (v.)).
 Identical with lay (n.2) as "that which is set or established."